GOTCHA: Real-Time Video Deepfake Detection via Challenge-Response: Introduction

-\textbf{Our contributions.} We depart from this convention and instead consider a different threat model where the detector can interactively pose non-trivial tasks, or \emph{challenges}, to the impersonator based on what they have seen so far.
-In this model, the onus of consistently maintaining high-quality deepfakes, in real-time, under challenging situations, is now squarely on the adversary.
-We leverage this asymmetric advantage for the detector to design and validate a systematic \emph{challenge-response} system to identify RTDFs.
-We call our system \textsc{Gotcha}, echoing the ubiquitous \textsc{Captcha} test used in online password-based user identification.
+Contrary to this traditional strategy, we explore an alternate approach where the detector can interactively present non-trivial tasks or \emph{challenges} to the imposter.
+Under this model, the onus of consistently maintaining high-quality deepfakes in real-time, under challenging situations, is now squarely on the imposter.
+We leverage this asymmetric advantage to design and validate a \emph{challenge-response} approach for identifying RTDFs.

-At a high level, \textsc{Gotcha} presents a sequence of interventions, or challenges, to a suspected RTDF.
-These could either be active (physical) actions required to be performed by the suspect, or be passive (digital) operations such as face flips or noise addition performed on the video feed; see Sec~\ref{sec:chal_form} for a comprehensive discussion.
-Once these interventions are introduced, the induced changes in the video output become immediately available for human or machine-level scrutiny.

-The key conceptual problem is to develop a catalog of practical challenges (i.e., the ``real user'' experience is not affected very much) yet maximally informative (i.e., ``fake user'' video outputs are statistically and visually abnormal). \textsc{Gotcha} proposes challenges that exploit specific vulnerabilities of each component of the RTDF generation pipeline, including inference speed and high sample complexity (Sec.~\ref{sec:rtdf_pipeline}).
-We present a suite of active and passive challenges, which we further categorize into a taxonomy (Sec~\ref{sec:taxonomy}).
+The fundamental conceptual problem is to develop a suite of practical challenges (i.e., the ``real user'' experience is not significantly altered) yet maximally informative (i.e., ``fake user'' video outputs are statistically and visually abnormal).
+In this work, we propose and categorize challenges designed to exploit limitations specific to components of an RTDF generation pipeline, such as a facial landmark detector and auto-encoder.
+As we propose a variety of challenge categories, the detection accuracy of each challenge may vary depending on the deepfake generation model and the conditions under which the deepfake is enacted, such as ambient lighting or video quality.
+Therefore, more than a single challenge may be required for accurate detection.

-However, we find that owing to the high quality of current state-of-the-art deepfakes, no single challenge is sufficient to induce artifacts in the video feed that are robust and consistent across participants.
-Therefore, to boost the likelihood of detection, \textsc{Gotcha} presents a \emph{cascade} of challenges chosen from our proposed suite.
-The ordering of which challenges to present to the suspect can be defined via a (scalar) utility function that can be tuned by contextual parameters (participant, appropriateness, security requirements).
-See Sec~\ref{subsec:cascades}.

-A key feature of \textsc{Gotcha} is that our challenges have been chosen to induce human-perceptible artifacts in the output video frames, while also giving robust signals which can be fed into downstream machine learning (ML) modules for automatic RTDF detection.
-The interpretability of the artifacts paves the way for added advantages of \textsc{Gotcha} in real-world deployments, such as auditability and explainability.

-We validate \textsc{Gotcha} on a novel video dataset of 47 participants, each of whom performed 13 challenges, for a total of $\approx50$GB of data consisting of 2.5M video frames.
-We show that our implementation of \textsc{Gotcha} provides consistent and measurable degradation of deepfake quality across users, highlighting its promise for RTDF detection in real-world settings.
-We intend to publicly release this dataset pending peer review.